How to become a councillor

 All newly elected councillors take part in our new councillor induction programme.

-It begins with a short 'Welcome and Introduction to the Council' session, which covers how the council works, how decisions are made and who makes them as well as the different roles and responsibilities of councillors.
+It begins with a short welcome and introduction which covers how the council works, how decisions are made and who makes them as well as the different roles and responsibilities of councillors.
 All the things that you will need to know to get you started are covered in the detailed booklet that you will be given at the session.

 Your induction will be facilitated by the team that provides administrative support to most meetings of the council.
 The Democratic Services and Scrutiny team support committees by convening meetings, writing the minutes and generally keeping the democratic system running.
 They are the council officers who you will probably see most and the team includes the council’s Member Development Officer who will provide you with ongoing guidance about the training and development opportunities available to you as a councillor.